marvinlabs/wpca-products-build-environment/README.md

 - Checkout the Customer Area plugin to the wp-plugins folder from [its github repository](https://github.com/marvinlabs/customer-area/)
 - Run `npm install` in the build environment directory

+## Vagrant as local MAMP/WAMP/XAMP/EasyPHP/... replacement

+This build environment makes use of Vagrant (and more specifically of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)) to provide a web server contained in a virtual machine.

+Please refer to the documentation of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to know how to install and start this virtual machine.

+Basically, all files for your webserver will be shared in the folder `vagrant/www`.

+We have a grunt task to help making hard links for the plugin and add-ons so that you can see all changes right after they are saved.

 ## Grunt tasks

 All grunt tasks shall be run in the build environment directory directly